ci010/electron-vue-next/README.md

 Once you install your project, you should change the package base info in [package.json](/package.json), and also the build information in [build.base.config.js](/scripts/build.base.config.js)

+#### assets, static resources, build resources... what's the difference?

+The assets is only used by the renderer process (in-browser display), like picture or font.
+They are **bundled by vite/rollup**.
+You can directly `import` them in `.vue/.ts` files under renderer directory.
+The default assets are in [renderer/renderer/assets](src/renderer/assets)

+The static resources are the static files which main process wants to access (like read file content) in **runtime vie file system**.
+They might be the tray icon file, browser window icon file.
+The static folder is at [static](static).

+The build resources are used by `electron-builder` to build the installer.
+They can be your program icon of installer, or installer script.
+Default build icons are under [build/icons](build/icons).

+*Notice that your program icon can show up in multiple place!
+Don't mixup them!*
+- *In build icons, of course you want your program has correct icon.*
+- *In static directory, sometime you want your program has **tray** which require icon in static directory.*
+- *In assets, sometime you want to display your program icon inside a page.
+You need to place them in the assets!*

 ### Debug In VSCode